cjratcliff/ml-compiled/docs/activations.rst

 __________________________
 When the input to a neuron is negative, the gradient will be zero.
 This means that gradient descent will not update the weights so long as the input remains negative.
 A smaller learning rate helps solve this problem.

-The Leaky ReLU and the Parametric ReLU (PReLU) attempt to solve this problem by using :math:`f(x)=max\{ax,x\}` where a is a small constant like 0.1.
+The Leaky ReLU and the Parametric ReLU (PReLU) attempt to solve this problem by using :math:`f(x)=\max\{ax,x\}` where a is a small constant like 0.1.
 However, this small gradient when the input in negative means vanishing gradients are once again a problem.

 | **Proposed in**
 | `Rectified Linear Units Improve Restricted Boltzmann Machines, Nair and Hinton (2010) <http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.165.6419&rep=rep1&type=pdf>`_